WatermelonKatanaDevs/TurboWarp/README.md

 >## Publishing

-Our first step toward seeing how compatible your project is with the interpreter is to publish your project!
+Our first step toward seeing how compatible your project is with the compiler is to publish your project!

 To do this, you must first make an [Account](https://watermelonkatana.com/register).
 If you already have one, feel free to [Sign In](https://watermelonkatana.com/login) to continue.

 Great job!
 Now there should be a [Publish](https://watermelonkatana.com/publish) button on the homepage, which will guide you there, or you can follow the link provided if unsure.
 From there, you can start filling out the information to start publishing your first project.
 It should be filled out in the following format:

 **Name**
 - The name of your project.
-You can shorten or name it however you'd like, so long as it complies with our [Guidelines]()
+You can shorten or name it however you'd like, so long as it complies with our [Guidelines](https://github.com/WatermelonKatanaDevs/WatermelonKatana/blob/main/Assets/md/posting_guidelines.md)

 **Link**
 - The full link to your code.org project. **PLEASE DO NOT PUT JUST THE ID!** `https://studio.code.org/projects/<type>/<id>`